 - In 1959, a forest fire engulfed the San Bernardino National Forest injuring many animals that then required care.
 A makeshift hospital/rehabilitation facility was set up on land where the Zoo currently resides.

 - The first bald eagle, Stumpy, who lost his leg in a wolf trap, arrived at the zoo in 1986 courtesy of Alaska Airlines.
 The eagle, scheduled to be euthanized, was saved by a Big Bear resident who worked for the Wrangle Ranger District in Alaska.

 - Friends of the Moonridge Zoo was established in 1989 as a nonprofit 501(c)3 organization.
 Their mission was to support the Zoo by inspiring understanding, respect, and environmentally responsible action for the conservation of wildlife and habitat through public education, volunteer support, fundraising, development, and financial support.

-Most of Big Bear Alpine Zoo's funding comes directly from admission costs, but there are many different ways you can show your support for this wildlife sanctuary:
+Most of the Zoo's funding comes directly from admission costs, but there are many ways you can show your support for this wildlife sanctuary!

+Donate!
 Your donation will support costs of building the new zoo, feeding the animals, construction of exhibits, general operations, medical care for the animals, educational programs and special events.
-Your donation is 100% tax deductable!
+Your donation is 100% tax deductible!

 Become A Member!
 Enjoy free zoo admission for one year, a subscription to the e-version of Paw Prints Newsletter, and gift shop discounts depending on membership level.

 Visit BigBearAlpineZoo.org or call 909-584-1299 for more info.

 Get up close and personal with with goats, pigs, rabbits, alpacas, and more at Baldwin Lake Stables!
 This fun petting zoo is great for kids and families.
 Call (909) 585-6482 for rates and additional info.